voucherifyio/voucherify-java-sdk/docs/CodeConfig.md

 # CodeConfig

-Schema containing information about config used for voucher.
-Defines code's pattern (prefix, suffix, length, charset, etc).
+Contains information about the config used for the voucher code.
+Defines the code's pattern (prefix, postfix, length, charset, etc).

 ## Properties